Anurathapura Period's Stubas

 In 86 BC, when this was built, it was the third tallest monument in the world.
 In 86 BC, two Dagabas in Sri Lanka, Ruvanweli Maha Seya and Abhayagiriya, were taller than the third tallest Pyramid in Egypt.
 Both of them were second only to the two tallest Pyramids in height.
 In 412 AD, Chinese Buddhist monk recorded that the Dagaba was over 400 feet in height.

-In the years to come, they would still be taller than the St.Pauls Cathedral in UK, and St.Peter's Cathedral in the Vatican, the tallest in the western world.After the destruction caused by the invaders, 113 meter Abhayagiriya Dagaba has been restored to a height of only 76 meters (235 Feet) and 310 feet in diameter.
+e, they would still be taller than the St.Pauls Cathedral in UK, and St.Peter's Cathedral in the Vatican, the tallest in the western world.After the destruction caused by the invaders, 113 meter Abhayagiriya Dagaba has been restored to a height of only 76 meters (235 Feet) and 310 feet in diameter.
 Today it still nearly matches the height of the St.Peters cathedral in Vatican and taller than the St.Paul's cathedral in London.
 Even today it is the second largest monument in Sri Lanka.88 BC - The 3rd tallest building in the world, Abhayagiri Dagaba, was built by the Lankan King Valagambha after demolishing the building from where the unpatriotic traitor Giri, a naked ascetic, insulted him while the invaders were chasing him.
 King Valagambha built a huge Buddhist University complex there.
 This university complex was second only to the Mahaviharaya in size and had 12 faculties (Pirivenas) covering over 500 acres of land.
 The beautiful artistic masterpieces, carved out of sheer rock, that had survived the ravages of time and the barbarians, are a living proof of the standards of the glorious Sinhalese civilization in Sri

 No comments: